.st0{fill:#FFFFFF;}

 Just like with steel-string guitars, there aren't a ton of options out there for smaller kids.
 Starting off on a nylon-stringed, classical guitar may be your best option.

 You will need an amp.
 I recommend the Orange I20 amp.
 It's got an excellent cabinet simulator that makes it sound like a cranked amp at a rock show, even through headphones.
+And that's going to keep your kid motivated!

 Conclusion